• Skip to primary navigation

 Instructions

-• Using sauté setting - add oil and sausage to Instant Pot.
-Cook for about 5 minutes, until fat is rendered and edges are crisp.
+• Using the sauté setting on your Instant Pot, add oil and sausage.
+Cook for about 5 minutes until the fat is rendered and the edges are crisp.

-• Add onions to pot and sauté for about 3 minutes, until softened and translucent.
-Then add garlic and continue cooking for one minute.
+• Add onions to the pot and sauté for about 3 minutes until softened and translucent.
+Add garlic and continue cooking for one minute.

-• Next, add wine and cook for about five minutes, making sure to scrape up all the fond (brown bits) from the bottom of the pot.
-Add tomatoes and creole seasoning to pot and mix well.
+• Add wine and cook for about 5 minutes, scraping up any brown bits from the bottom of the pot.
+Add tomatoes, thyme, and creole seasoning, and mix well.

-• Add 3-inch trivet to Instant Pot, then place oven-safe glass bowl with grits on top of trivet.
-Lock lid and cook for 10 minutes at high pressure.
-Then allow pressure to release naturally (about 10 minutes).
+• Place a 3-inch trivet in the Instant Pot, then place the bowl of grits on top of the trivet.
+Lock the lid and cook on high pressure for 10 minutes.
+Allow the pressure to release naturally (about 10 minutes).

-• Carefully remove glass bowl from Instant Pot.
-Add butter to grits and whisk well, making sure to break up any clumps.
-Then cover until ready to serve.
+• Carefully remove the bowl from the Instant Pot.
+Add butter to the grits and whisk well to break up any clumps.
+Cover until ready to serve.

-• Switch Instant Pot back to sauté setting.
-Add thyme, parsley, and green onions to pot and mix well.
-Bring up to a boil.
-Then add shrimp and cook for about five minutes (only until shrimp have turned pink throughout).
-Keep them moving, every 30 seconds or so, to ensure they cook evenly.
+• Switch the Instant Pot back to the sauté setting.
+Add parsley and green onions and mix well.
+Bring to a boil.

 Video